CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ### Notes

-* In some cases a feature may have multiple ancestors of the same class, or ancestors of different classes with the same property names.
-It is up to the implemantation to decide how to handle overloaded properties.
 * Since the batch table hierarchy is an extension to the standard batch table, it is still possible to store per-feature properties alongside the `HIERARCHY` object:

 ```